 Formatting your work

-Your candidate number is available in Student Self Service on the Examination and Assessments page.
-Please note, it is not the same as your University card number or your student number.
+Your candidate number is available in Student Self Service on the Examination and Assessments page - this differs from your university card and student number.

 Hard copy submissions

 The submission desk at the Examination Schools is open from 08:30-17:00, Monday-Friday.